bitestring/host-config/homeserver/README.md

 ## Review Firewall config

-Manually review firewall configuration to ensure it is secure.
+Manually review the firewall configuration to ensure it is secure.

 Review if network interfaces are correctly attached to appropriate zones.
 Block all services and ports on **public** zone and allow only required services and ports on **home** zone.

-On **firewalld** current configuration can be shown with
+On **firewalld**, current configuration can be shown with

 ```
 $ sudo firewall-cmd --list-all-zones